datapartners-ch/git-exercises-interviews/README.md

 3. Add a notebook file: `notebooks/data_cleaning.ipynb` (it can be empty or include a single dummy cell).
 4. Update `.gitignore` to exclude CSV files (if not already present).
 5. Commit your changes with a clear, descriptive message.
-6. Open a pull request to merge your branch into the main.

 ---

 ## Level 2 — Merge Conflict Resolution

 ### Tasks

-1. Create a new branch named `conflicts`.
+1. Create a new branch named `merging-test`.
-2. Modify the test.json file to create a conflict for the merge
+2. Modify the test.json file.
-3. Open the pull request (it should not be automatically merged)
+3. Open the pull request.
-4. Resolve the conflict
+4. Resolve the conflicts if present.
-5. Merge
+5. Merge and delete branch `merging-test`.